Designing the optimal boiler system

 A high return water temperature gives you safe operation.
 But make it too high and efficiency suffers.

-A shunt in a conventional boiler keeps the return water temperature above the flue gas dew point, avoiding corrosion and thermal stress.
+A shunt in a conventional boiler keeps the return water temperature above the flue gas dew point, avoiding corrosion and thermal shock.

 Optimal regulation of the shunt pump is achieved by system sensors monitoring supply water temperature, TF, and return water temperature, TR.
 This allows the pump to react to changes in these values, regulating flow when TR reaches either minimum or maximum threshold.
 In addition to this, it evaluates the differential temperature across the boiler, ΔT = TF– TR, giving a warning when the set limit is exceeded.